Use the Monetize > In-app ads page in Partner Center to create and manage ad units for:

 Create ad units

-Go to the Monetize > In-app ads page in the dashboard and click Create ad unit.
+Go to the Monetize > In-app ads page in Partner Center and click Create ad unit.

 In the App name drop-down, select the app in which your ad unit will be used.